 Jinsang has performed at prestigious music festivals: Busoni Festival, Cervo International Chamber Music Festival, Ernen Music Village, Lucerne Festival, Menton Festival, Gstaad Menuhin Festival, Montreux Festival, Murten Classics, Ruhr Piano Festival, Seoul Art Center Orchestra Festival, Hong Kong Joy of Music Festival, Wuhan International Piano Festival.
 Numerous invitations led him on international concert stages such as the Berlin Philharmonic, Konzerthaus Berlin, Louvre Museum, KKL Lucerne, Meistersingerhalle Nürnberg, Tonhalle Zurich and Konzerthaus Vienna.

 Jinsang Lee's Discography: Live recording of the Concours Géza Anda (2009), Hiller-Mendelssohn-Chopin piano pieces, recorded with both antique and modern Steinway pianos (2011), Schumann: Piano Sonatas for the Young, Op.
-118 / 5 Gesänge der Frühe (2015) and works by Georgy Sviridov, recorded with the Beethoven Trio Bonn (2017).
+118 / 5 Gesänge der Frühe (2015), Georgy Sviridov recorded with Beethoven Trio Bonn (2017) and 3 CDs of Beethoven’s piano trio works with Beethoven Trio Bonn (2020).

 In search of the perfect sound, Jinsang took an unusual extra path.
 At Steinway Austria, under the direction of Stefan Knüpfer (piano technique master and protagonist of the documentary "Pianomania"), he continued to educate himself in order to understand in detail the entire manufacturing process and the technique of the piano.
 At Steinway Hamburg factory he himself learned the craft of piano making.
 With this knowledge and skill, Jinsang Lee continues his pianist career, sharing his journey to the perfect piano sound with the audience.